mrled/KeymapKit/www/content/docs/legends.md

 ---

 A "legend" on a physical keyboard is the character printed on the key.
-In KeymapKit, keys will usually have a very short legend like `⌘`, different from the key name like `cmd`.
+In KeymapKit, keys that aren't letters, numbers, or punctuation will usually have a very short legend like `⌘` or `cmd`, different from the key name like `command`.

 - By default, the `name` is used for the legend.
   Very common for plain letter and number keys.